RichardRed0x/politeia-digest/issue-056.md

 **[Decred Content and Asset Translations 2023](https://proposals.decred.org/record/31c4b5f)**

-Published Jan 27 by kozel | 4 comments
+Published Jan 27 by kozel, last edited Jan 29 | 4 comments

 This proposal requests a budget of $33,000 for a year's funding of translation work, and opens with a summary of the recently concluded third phase of the translation program where a budget of $20,000 was requested and $11,355.33 was spent. @bee keeps track of translations in an [index](https://github.com/decredcommunity/translations/blob/master/index.md) covering text and video work, as well as [tracking](https://github.com/decredcommunity/translations/blob/master/status.md) software translation status.
 Most of the effort goes into translating Decred Journal and updates to the decred.org website, during the previous phase new languages were added, such as Greek and German.
 For this proposal, the list of previously approved contractors has been left out, due to issues with perceived "ownership" of certain languages' translation work or complacency.
 Also greater use will be made of the CMS temporary contractor functionality, so there is less of a need for prospective contributors to have an established record of translating to join the proposal.